 The Mortgage Broker and Originators will receive originating fees, commitment fees and renewal fees on Mortgages it originates for the Trust.
 These fees will generally be paid by the borrowers, but in some instances, may be deducted from interest payments otherwise payable to the Trust.
 The Mortgage servicing fees payable to the Mortgage Broker are commensurate with fees paid to other entities providing similar services as the Mortgage Broker and which have been negotiated at arm's length.
-In addition to such fees, the Mortgage Broker is entitled to retain any overnight float interest on all accounts maintained by the Mortgage Broker in connection with its originating and servicing of the Trust's Mortgage fee, a portion of the brokerage fee may be deducted from interest payments otherwise payable to the Trust.
+In addition to such fees, the Mortgage Broker is entitled to retain any overnight float interest on all accounts maintained by the Mortgage Broker in connection with its originating and servicing of the Trust's Mortgage investments.
+In some instances where the Trust agrees to participate in a loan which has a low brokerage fee, a portion of the brokerage fee may be deducted from interest payments otherwise payable to the Trust.
 In the case of Mortgages, or interests in Mortgages, which have been purchased by the Mortgage Broker from third parties either on its own behalf or on behalf of the Trust, such fees may also be deducted from interest payments otherwise payable to the Trust of the difference between the purchase price paid by the Mortgage Broker and the purchase price paid by the Trust and the amount of any fees otherwise payable to the Trust in such instances will vary depending on the size of the transaction and the amount of any fees otherwise payable to the Mortgage Broker.